 How Is a Second Cousin Related To Me?

-To put it simply, two-second cousins share one set of great grandparents.
+Based on the above second cousin definition, two-second cousins share one set of great grandparents.
 They are the same generation as you.
 To reiterate, first cousins share a grandparent and second cousins share a great-grandparent.
-Here is what that looks like:
+This diagram shows how second cousins work:

 What Is An Example Of a Second Cousin?